 Snoring and sleep apnea are often grouped together because they both cause irregular and disruptive sleep due to obstructed airways.
 Snoring is the less severe of the two; most of us snore at least a few times in our lives.

-Sleep apnea occurs when breathing stops and starts in the middle of the night.
+occurs when breathing temporarily stops and starts in the middle of the night.
 There are three basic causes of sleep apnea that all lead to airway obstruction.
 As you can imagine, if you stop breathing often in the middle of the night, this will begin to affect your body in more serious ways.

 Obstructive sleep apnea happens when the muscles in the back of the throat relax.
 When these muscles relax, they obstruct the airway almost completely— sufferers of obstructive sleep apnea often wake up choking in the middle of the night.